At the age of 28 I had an enriched life. I was surrounded by an amazing group of friends and a

-Words can't begin to express the depth of my gratitude and appreciation for everyone that has been on this journey with me: my family, friends and supporters; the nurses and staff at McMaster, and the Juravinski Hospital and Dr Pursley.
+Words can't begin to express the depth of my gratitude and appreciation for everyone that has been on this journey with me: my family, friends and supporters; the doctors, nurses and staff at McMaster, and the Juravinski Hospital and to Dr Pursley.

 An exceptional thank you goes to Dr Atkins and the outstanding team of doctors, nurses and staff at the Ottawa Hospital.

 I truly wouldn't be where I am today if it weren't for all of you.
 My life has been profoundly enriched and touched by each and everyone of you.
 Thank you, so deeply from the bottom of my heart.